5 Pet-Friendly Dorms

 Pillsbury, Searcy, and Tower Halls – Stephens College

-Stephens College has a number of options for its pet-owning residents to choose from.
+Stephens College has a number of options for pet-owning students to choose from.
 Pillsbury Hall offers both pet-friendly and pet-free floors.
 Searcy and Tower Halls are entirely pet-friendly.
 Tower Hall is even known as Pet Central around campus.

 Students may bring their dogs weighing less than 30 pounds, cats, hamsters, gerbils, and more to live with them in Nemec Hall.
-The campus even has a dog park for students and their dogs to interact with one another.
+The campus even has a dog park for students.
 The only catch is any dog or cat that a student brings must be at least a year old and have lived with the student’s family for at least year prior to the student living on campus.

 Students may have up to two cats or small pets housed in a maximum 20-gallon aquarium or terrarium in Ruddock, Lloyd, Page, Blacker, Dabney, Fleming and Ricketts Houses.
-Cats must be sterilized, up-to-date on shots, and restricted to certain areas, if they are allowed to be in the house.
+Cats must be sterilized, up-to-date on shots and restricted to certain areas.
 Caltech’s pet-friendly nature has even led to the formation of the Caltech Animal Team (CAT).
-This group takes care of homeless and abandoned animals who live on campus and the surrounding areas.
+This group takes care of homeless animals who live on campus and the surrounding areas.